-Case Study: Supporting colleagues with Autism
+Case Study: Supporting colleagues with

-As an example of our work, we have linked with the National Autistic Society to support colleagues who are on the autism spectrum, especially when diagnosed later in life.
+Autism

 Around 1 in 100 people are on the autism spectrum, which means Grant Thornton has dozens of employees who can benefit from support and understanding from colleagues.
 To ensure colleagues are included we help our people understand that they can help by:

-- Not relying on body language to express nuance of meaning - Use clear language, and trying to avoid sarcasm, irony and idioms - Taking the time to process information - Putting more information in writing - Giving people as much notice as possible about changes to plans, such as rescheduled meetings or updated agendas - Understanding that what might feel like a small change or nice surprise for one person may feel overwhelming to another, e.g. deciding to have a walking meeting rather than using a meeting room or Teams - Allowing people time and space to calm down if they are experiencing stress due to changes - Understanding that autistic people can be extremely sensitive to sensory stimuli such as noise or lights - · Removing sensory distractions in the office and client sites - Giving people advance warning of things like fire alarm tests - Not touching people without their consent.
+- Not relying on body language to express nuance of meaning - Use clear language, and trying to avoid sarcasm, irony and idioms - · Taking the time to process information - · Putting more information in writing - Giving people as much notice as possible about changes to plans, such as rescheduled meetings or updated agendas - Understanding that what might feel like a small change or nice surprise for one person may feel overwhelming to another, e.g. deciding to have a walking meeting rather than using a meeting room or Teams - Allowing people time and space to calm down if they are experiencing stress due to changes - Understanding that autistic people can be extremely sensitive to sensory stimuli such as noise or lights - Removing sensory distractions in the office and client sites - Giving people advance warning of things like fire alarm tests - Not touching people without their consent.